-3. Drive smoothly.
+- Drive smoothly.
 Drive like you are driving Miss Daisy.
-Avoid sudden stops or fast cornering.

 - Smooth driving is key.
 Be careful when stopping, backing up, bumping the dock, as freight can move.

 - Take extra caution when opening the trailer doors of a sealed trailer, as you won’t know if the load has been sufficiently secured when it was loaded, or what happened to the freight in transit.

 - Don’t stand in front of the door you are opening.
 Open the door slowly.
 Stand off to the side, in case the freight takes a tumble out of the trailer.

-Stand to the left of the right rear door and open it slowly, looking inside before swinging the door wide open.
+- Stand to the left of the right rear door and open it slowly, looking inside before swinging the door wide open.
 Be ready to jump and get further out of the way if a falling load pushes the right door the rest of the way open.
 Don’t try to stop the door and risk getting hurt.

-5. Do not leave the shipper until the load is properly secured.
+- Never, ever leave the shipper until your loaded trailer freight is properly secured.
+Leaving a loading dock with an unsecured load, is a recipe for disaster.
 If you are unable to secure the load to the point you believe it is safe, call your company dispatcher for advice on your next move.

 Securing the load is important.
 Making sure you get through your day without getting hurt is even more important.